Marry In Haste, Repent At;

 Darcy kissed her cheek, his gentle sign of affection rendering her speechless, then rose to shake hands with the physician.
 "I am honoured to make your acquaintance, sir."

 "And I yours, Mr Darcy."
-He paused to take in the glance which passed between cousins, then patient and physician.
+He paused to take in the glance which passed between cousins, then looked back at his patient.
 "I take it, Miss de Bourgh, that you wish for your cousin to hear my prognosis?"

 Darcy turned to his cousin in order to witness her reaction to the news, and found her better resigned to the matter of her health than he felt at present.
 Anne seemed to nod in agreement to each part of the physician's prognosis, as though she had noted the deficiencies herself and simply required confirmation.
 However when she offered him provision and the prospect of accommodation for the night, she was relieved when he declined, however carefully such emotion was concealed.
 But then her cousin realised that it was very likely his Aunt had yet to be informed and suddenly he was aware of how carefully Anne had chosen to arrange this appointment.